-4. Subject based banding in all secondary schools
+6. Subject based banding in all secondary schools

 By 2018, Secondary 1 students from the Normal (Academic) and Normal (Technical) streams will be able to take subjects at a higher academic level.

 More students will be admitted using aptitude tests, and not just exam scores.
 Up to 15 % of University intake is going to be through aptitude-based admission.

 Similarly, the quota for Polytechnic Early Admissions Exercise (EAE) will be increased from 12.5% to 15%, for year 2018 admissions.

 ITE can admit up to 15% of its intake through aptitude-based admissions.
 The aptitude tests will be conducted before the release of N- and O-Level results.

-6. Technical Diploma for ITE graduates
+8. Technical Diploma for ITE graduates

 The Technical Diploma will be apprenticeship-based, with every course delivered in partnership with employers.
 ITE students will be able to apply for them after they graduate with Nitec or Higher Nitec, or after a few years of working.